tBaronDar/webdev-essential-tools/README.md

 # Readme

-The aim of this document is to be used as reference, in case you need to start a new web development project.
-It includes a list of very useful tools to help you deliver professional level code.
-Visit them with order they appear.
+This document is meant to be used as reference.
+It helps developers start a new web development project or collaborate with others on an existing one.

+It includes a list of very useful tools to help us deliver error-free, professional level code.
+Visit the links with the order they appear.

 ## Contents